pyexcel/pyexcel/docs/source/architecture.rst

 be brought in as 2nd level depndencies.

-Looking at the following architectural diagram, pyexcel hosts plugin interfaces for data source, data renderer and data parser. pyexel-pygal, pyexcel-matplotlib, and pyexce-handsontable extend pyexcel using data renderer interface. pyexcel-io package takes away the responsibilities to interface with excel libraries, for example: xlrd, openpyxl, ezodf.
+Looking at the following architectural diagram, pyexcel hosts plugin interfaces for data source, data renderer and data parser. pyexcel-pygal, pyexcel-matplotlib, and pyexcel-handsontable extend pyexcel using data renderer interface. pyexcel-io package takes away the responsibilities to interface with excel libraries, for example: xlrd, openpyxl, ezodf.